DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/recording-stereo/_index.md

 # Coincident Techniques

 {{% note %}}
 In coincident arrangements, the microphone capsules are usually aligned on top of each other along a vertical axis, while including a certain ‘opening angle’ in the horizontal axis.
 The signal differences between the two channels of the stereo signal are caused by the volume differences that occur due to the directional characteristics of the capsules.
-The usual patterns are subcardioid, cardioid, hyper-cardioid and figure-of-eight.
+The usual patterns are subcardioid, cardioid, hyper-cardioid, and figure-of-eight.

 {{%/ note %}}